antfromano/milestone-project-4/README.md

 ### Acknowledgements

--   Mentorship and guidance provided by Aaron Sinnott from Code Institute
+-   Mentorship and guidance provided by Rahul Lakhanpal from Code Institute

 -   Tutor support at Code Institute for their support.

--   I received inspiration for this project from [Amyh97](https://github.com/Amyh97)
+-   I received inspiration for this project from [haydal810](https://github.com/Code-Institute-Submissions/haydal810-Milestone-Project-4)